 de en

-Application Doctoral Degree
+Application Doctoral Degree (Dr. phil. in art.)

 The Hamburg University of Fine Arts (hereafter: HFBK Hamburg) supervises doctoral theses that contribute to the study of the arts, their preconditions, contexts and functions from different perspectives.